alex88ridolfi/Dracula/README.md

 1) Small change to TEMPO:

-To run dracula, you need to use the TEMPO package.
+To run dracula, you need to use the TEMPO package, and a way to visualize the TOA residuals.
 To run smoothly, you will need to make a small chage to the way TEMPO writes its output.

 The change is the following: if the value of the reduced chi2 is very large (10000 or more), tempo.lis just writes it as a bunch of asterisks.
 This confuses Dracula's parsing of tempo.lis and can make you miss timing solutions.